Current divider rule in parallel resistors

 Conductance C = 1/R

-Another method to find the current, a little bit longer, but easier to understand is:
+Another method to find the current, a little longer, but easier to understand is:

-- Get the equivalent resistor value of all the parallel resistors.
+- Get the total resistor value of all the parallel resistors.
+(RT)

-- Using the equivalent resistor value, the total current (we already know) and the Ohm’s Law, we can obtain the voltage on the terminals of the equivalent resistor.
+- Using the total resistor value, the total current (IT) (we already know) and the Ohm’s Law, we can obtain the voltage on the terminals of the equivalent resistor.

-- Again, using the Ohm’s Law, but this time for each resistor, we can obtain the current on each of them.
+- Again, using the Ohm’s Law, but this time for each resistor (Ri), we can obtain the current on each of them.

 Looking at the diagram above.
 If the total current passing through the two parallel resistors (R1 and R2) is 6 amps, and if R1 = 5 ohms and R2 = 10 ohms, what is the current that circulates on each resistor?